goobric/tutorial-pull-request-HF23/README.md

 This is a great way to contribute to the Open Source community.

-### This guide will help: Star, Fork, Clone, Create New Branch, Make Changes, flag Issues, and Send Pull Request
+### This guide will help explain: Star, Fork, Clone, Create New Branch, Make Changes, flag Issues, and Send Pull Request

 Instructions to help you do this are in the [instructions.md](/instructions.md) documentation.